shishirsanjeeva/Coding-Standards/README.md

   setuptools.setup(name='my_project', packages=['my_project'])
   ```
 * Here we are saying that the name of our package should be `« my_project »`.
 This name will be used in the package metadata stored by pip.
 The « packages » parameter takes the name of package directory to install.
 Previously, I said only the package part of our project structure would be installed, this `« packages »` parameter is why.
+* If your module package is at the root of your repository, this should obviously be at the root as well.
+* #### `LICENSE`
+  - This is arguably the most important part of your repository, aside from the source code itself.
+The full license text and copyright claims should exist in this file.

 * #### Tracking requirements with `requirements.txt`
   - A good way of tracking dependencies is through a `requirements.txt`.
 This requirements.txt contains all the packages that your project needs and that are not part of the standard library.
 We will use this requirements.txt to make pip automatically download and install requirements for us.